mozilla/fxa-content-server/README.md

 * Run Selenium Server
 * Run the Firefox Content Server locally: `npm start`
 * Run an instance of the [fxa-auth-server](https://github.com/mozilla/fxa-auth-server) at 127.0.0.1:9000.

+Note: You do not have to start the servers if they are already running through pm2.
+You can check this by typing `./pm2 status`.

 e.g. in shell form: